-Will employers or graduate schools find out about a student’s judicial record?
+Will employers or graduate schools find out about a student’s discipline record?

-What happens to a student’s judicial file after graduation?
+What happens to a student’s discipline file after graduation?

 Judicial records are retained for 7 years from the last date of contact per federal recordkeeping requirements.
-Cases involving suspension or expulsion are retained permanently.
-It is important to note that judicial records are NOT automatically expunged upon graduation from the institution.
+Cases involving suspension or permanent dismissal are retained permanently.
+It is important to note that conduct records are NOT automatically expunged upon graduation from the institution.

 What is FERPA?

 The Family Educational Rights and Privacy Act (20 U.S.C.
 1232g, 34 CFR 99), or FERPA, was enacted by Congress in 1974.
 FERPA provides guarantees regarding the access to and confidentiality of education records.
 FERPA guarantees the right to access records, the right to challenge content that is inaccurate, and the right to control over the disclosure of records.
 All rights move from the parent to the student in a post-secondary environment.
 So, for the purposes of conduct matters, the student must give consent for us to release any information regarding their conduct record.
 Consent is given by filling out a release form indicating to whom we may release information and what information we are allowed to release.